LuigiBrosNin/Luizo-s-notes/content/Master first year/Complex systems and network science/Project paper notes.md

 - Roaming: the dolphin moves in a random direction.
 - Hunting: the dolphin chase in the direction of a fish when it sees it.
 If multiple fishes are in the range of vision of the dolphins, it chase the nearest.
 - Eat: the dolphin eat the fish when it reaches its position, removing the target agent from the simulation.
 For a coding base, i used the [Wolf Sheep Predation meh](http://ccl.northwestern.edu/netlogo/models/community/Wolf Sheep Predation meh) by dj| model present in the NetLogo library.
-(CONNECTED MATHEMATICS: MAKING SENSE OF COMPLEX PHENOMENA THROUGH BUILDING OBJECT-BASED PARALLEL MODELS (OBPML).
-(PARTICIPATORY SIMULATIONS: NETWORK-BASED DESIGN FOR SYSTEMS LEARNING IN CLASSROOMS and/or INTEGRATED SIMULATION AND MODELING ENVIRONMENT.)

 ## 2.1 Significant design decisions and extensions
 Fishes and dolphins have their own separate parameters for speed and vision range, while another parameter exclusive to fishes is the reproduction rate, expressed in ticks.
 Fish reproduction can be turned off with the apposite switch.